hashicorp/katakoda/consul-terraform-sync-intro/step1.md

 The Consul-Terraform-Sync daemon comes packaged as a single binary.
-For this hands-on lab, you are going download the tech preview release and move the binary into your path.
+For this hands-on lab, you are going download the tech beta and move the binary into your path.

 First, download the binary from the HashiCorp's [release website](https://releases.hashicorp.com).

-`curl --silent https://releases.hashicorp.com/consul-terraform-sync/0.1.0-techpreview2/consul-terraform-sync_0.1.0-techpreview2_linux_amd64.zip -o consul-terraform-sync.zip`{{execute T1}}
+`curl --silent https://releases.hashicorp.com/consul-terraform-sync/0.1.0-beta/consul-terraform-sync_0.1.0-beta_linux_amd64.zip -o consul-terraform-sync.zip`{{execute T1}}

 Then, unzip the package.